 Establishing a strong foundation with your pup through positive-reinforcement training helps her grow into a wonderful companion.
 Communicating with dogs can be difficult, but positive training can overcome the challenge.
-We have a new trainer, Chris Hernandez, on staff, and he is expanding our behavior training services.
-He will consult with you on bonding with your pet through correct training, puppy kindergarten, performance pup classes, and doggy daycare integration.
-He uses only positive-reinforcement training techniques, completely avoiding aversive methods, such as prong collars, alpha rolls, and dominance theory.
 Our team believes in helping you and your pet establish a bond through mutual trust and respect, by rewarding correct behaviors while ignoring incorrect actions.

 What is positive-reinforcement training?